Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 Please do not feed diets other than these.
 Some diets are notably very poor in quality.

-This needs to be mixed to around the consistency of ketchup or a smoothie and offered in a biodegradable gecko feeding cup.
+This needs to be mixed to the consistency of ketchup or a smoothie and offered in a biodegradable gecko feeding cup.

 Gargoyle geckos also need feeder insects regularly to stay healthy and meet their higher protein needs.